Chizzoz/laravel-zambia/_posts/2019-08-19-custom-login-and-registration-in-laravel.md

 - Are familiar with PHP
 - Are familiar with Laravel (5+)
 - You have an existing Laravel (5+) project
-- You have Xampp or wamp installed [Download Xampp From here.](https://www.apachefriends.org/download.html)
+- You need to have Xampp or wamp installed [Download Xampp From here.](https://www.apachefriends.org/download.html)

 Just in case you don’t have a Laravel project setup, this guide will help you to [create a new Laravel project locally.](https://laravel.com/docs/5.7#installing-laravel)